How to Integrate a Marketing Campaign Across Channels

 About the Author

-Rachel Hobble is the Marketing Specialist at Virid.
+Rachel Hobble was formerly the Marketing Specialist at Virid.
 She loves all things creative, and handles everything from the content strategy for Virid’s website and social media to advertising and PR.

 Revere is a ratings and reviews platform that helps guide customer purchasing decisions and increase engagement, sales, and trust in your brand.
 The AI-driven technology, developed by retail experts, is powerful and simple to implement on any eCommerce site.